TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 Once you have the right modem firmware on your dev-kit you can start programming.

-## 6. Program the FiPy Using MQTT (LTE-M or NB-IoT)
+## 6. Program the FiPy Using MQTT

 In this chapter you will learn how to program the FiPy dev-kit to send data using MQTT directly to MIC.
 The chapter will guide you through how to use the provided example code to connect the FiPy to the LTE-M or NB-IoT networks and publish dummy messages directly to Telenor Managed IoT Cloud.

-Be aware that the FiPy Sequans modem firmware can only support either LTE-M (Cat M1) or NB-IoT.
-If you want to experiment with the NB-IoT network you will have to flash the Sequans modem on the FiPy with the NB-IoT firmware first as described in the previous chapter.
+The chapter will take you through these steps:
+   1. Download example code from GitHUB
+   2. Save the code and open it in VSCode
+   3. Download certificates and keys for your thing from MIC
+   4. Add the ThingID to your program's MQTT configuration
+   5. Modify the program's network configuration
+   6. Upload the program to your FiPy
+   7. Check the output of the program

 ### 6.1 Download Example Code